The Zak phase in topologically insulating chains: invariants and limitations: Conclusion and outlook

 We have investigated chains from all AZC symmetry classes and with finitely many internal degrees of freedom, extending the results of \cite{Monaco_2023}.
 We have shown how a $\mathbb{Z}_2$-valued gauge and topological invariant, built using the Zak phase, can be naively defined for every AZC class in $1$D. However, in this definition of the invariant $\mathrm{I}^{(\mathrm{AZC-class})}(H)$ one does not consider the characterizing features of each symmetry class, that is, which discrete symmetry operators square to $\pm 1_{\mathbb{C}^{2m}}$.
 Completing the analysis in~\cite{Monaco_2023}, we showed how in presence of a quaternionic structure, i.e. an anti-linear operator squaring to $-1_{\mathbb{C}^{2m}}$, the invariant $\mathrm{I}^{(\mathrm{AZC-class})}(H)$ has to vanish.
 In this case, the invariant does not read the topologically trivial phase but instead the presence of a particular structure: the quaternionic one.
 Among the symmetry classes in which the $\mathbb{Z}_2$ invariant can be non-zero, we focused on the BDI class, which the ten-fold way classification labels with a $\mathbb{Z}$ invariant.
 We therefore analyzed generalized Kitaev chains with arbitrary range couplings in class BDI and we underlined how $\mathrm{I}^{(\mathrm{BDI})}(H)$ can be interpreted as the parity of the $\mathbb{Z}$ invariant provided by the periodic table.

 A natural direction for future research concerns the extension of the present analysis to higher spatial dimensions.
 In this setting, it would be particularly interesting to investigate whether Zak phase-type invariants associated with one-dimensional subsystems, commonly interpreted as weak invariants, retain a comparable sensitivity to additional geometric structures, such as quaternionic structures, in two- and three-dimensional systems with full discrete symmetry constraints.
-More generally, the analysis of complete topological invariants, replicating and complementing those in Kitaev's table with weak invariants, is a challenging task: this work was initiated in \cite{PelusoThesis} for symmetry classes displaying a single simmetry operator, and a general study for fully-symmetric classes is ongoing \cite{MMP}.
-From a more physical perspective, it would also be of interest to analyze the robustness of the proposed invariant under perturbations breaking strict translation invariance, such as disorder, or in the presence of weak interactions, in order to assess to what extent the construction survives beyond the idealized non-interacting, perfectly periodic regime.
-Part of this analysis has been achieved in \cite{chung2025topological}, where the invariants are presented as Fredholm indexes.
-However a general correspondence theorem stating that those indexes generalize the invariants that come from the periodic regime is still missing.
+More generally, the analysis of complete topological invariants in lattice-periodic systems, replicating and complementing those in Kitaev's table with weak invariants, is a challenging task: this work was initiated in \cite{PelusoThesis} for symmetry classes displaying a single simmetry operator, and a general study for fully-symmetric classes is ongoing \cite{MMP}.
+From a more physical perspective, it would also be of interest to analyze the robustness of the proposed invariant under perturbations breaking strict translation invariance, such as disorder, or in the presence of weak interactions, in order to assess to what extent the construction survives beyond the idealized non-interacting, perfectly periodic regime: stable indices of this sort have been proposed in \cite{grossmann2016index, thiang2016k, chung2025topological, Chung_Shapiro_II, Chung_Shapiro_All, bachmann2020many, bachmann2025many, bachmann2026index} with a range of different mathematical settings and techniques, also for higher-dimensional materials.